KirillRusacoff/KirillRusacoff/README.md

-I'm a Web Debeloper with HTML, CSS, JavaScript skills.
+I'm a Web Developer with HTML, CSS, JavaScript skills.